risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-table.md

 Use the `CREATE TABLE` command to create a new table.
 Tables consist of fixed columns and insertable rows.
 Rows can be added using the [`INSERT`](sql-insert.md) command.
 When creating a table, you can specify connector settings and data format.

 :::info
 If you choose not to persist the data from the source in RisingWave, use [`CREATE SOURCE`](sql-create-source.md) instead.
+For more details about the differences between sources and tables, see [here](/ingest/data-ingestion.md#table-with-connectors).
 :::

 ## Syntax